Mujin Story: Meet Mujin founders

 Source tv-tokyo

-However, no matter how many times he rejected him, Rosen persistently contacted him again and again.
+Despite multiple rejections, Rosen persistently contacted Issei time and time again.
 “He’s a super straightforward guy.
 He tried to convince me to do business with him, but I was just ignoring him.
 He would frequently send me long emails, but I was busy with my work at Iscar, I just replied with two sentences” recalled Issei.
 After 10 months of emails and phone calls, Issei agreed to meet Rosen at Osaka station café.
 Thus, moved by Rosen’s passion, Issei eventually succumbed.

 “Tenacity is a key quality in business.
 Since he is such a persistent guy, even if he fails several times he will probably be willing to start over again.
 If I have to partner with someone it might as well be someone with this high level of energy.
 With this in mind I was determined to work together with him,” Issei explains.